Nature vs. Nurture: A Gender Debate on Gender Differences

 The primary concept of evolutionary psychology caters to the notion that the differences between genders and sexuality are a result of evolution and the different factors in men and women strategies for success (Petersen & Hyde, 2010).
 This concept also contains the thought that reproductive success is achieved through maximum sustainable of offspring and the generational success of genes being passed on between each generation (Petersen & Hyde, 2010).
 This theory not only sets a foundation for unions and the desire to obtain viable offspring, but also proposes the that men prefer short term relationships for the purpose of generating more offspring, but interestingly enough, both men and women typically are involved in a marital position with each other that becomes more increasingly desired as men and women age (Peterson & Hyde, 2013).

 Cognitive Social Learning Theory

 Factors of gender associated as a learned behavior is a result of the cognitive social learning theory.
 This theory purposes that gender is attributed to different social and learning factors that influence ones gender role and predicts that individuals express and explore their gender roles based on what is deemed socially acceptable, or popular in the media (Peterson & Hyde, 2013).
-The cognitive social theory also predicts that when the media portrays numerous accounts of sexuality and promiscuous sexual encounters that gender differences will decrease and there will be a different attitude towards premarital sex and the amount of one’s sexual partners (Peterson & Hyde, 2013).
+The cognitive social theory also predicts that when the media portrays numerous accounts of sexuality and promiscuous sexual encounters (like those on https://www.lesbianpornhd.xxx/) that gender differences will decrease and there will be a different attitude towards premarital sex and the amount of one’s sexual partners, as well as towards content seen on www.tubev.sex and similar sites (Peterson & Hyde, 2013).